Precision limit under weak coupling with an ancillary qubit: Effects of imprecise control

 All the preceding calculations of QFI are performed under the optimized condition about both transversal and longitudinal coupling strengths as given by Eq.~(\ref{optimal g gz}).
-In Fig.~\ref{QFI coupling strength}, we simulate the renormalized QFI $F_Q/N^2$ in a wide regime of both $g$ and $g_z$ to show the impact from the imprecise control over the protocol parameters, where the probe system is initialized as the polarized state $|\psi\rangle=|j,-j\rangle_{\rm opt}$ with $N=100$ and the joint-evolution duration of the first stage is optimized as $t_1=t_{1, {\rm opt}}(n_1=0)=(N+1)\pi/(4\Delta_A)$ as before.
+In Fig.~\ref{QFI coupling strength}, we simulate the renormalized QFI $F_Q/N^2$ in a wide regime of both $g$ and $g_z$ to show the impact from the imprecise control over the protocol parameters.
+Here the probe system is initialized as the polarized state $|\psi\rangle=|j,-j\rangle_{\rm opt}$ with $N=100$; The regimes of coupling strengths are not relevant to $N$; and the joint-evolution duration of the first stage is optimized as $t_1=t_{1, {\rm opt}}(n_1=0)=(N+1)\pi/(4\Delta_A)$ as before.
 The white dot-dashed line indicates QFI of the maximum value $N^2$ obtained by the optimized coupling strengths satisfying Eq.~(\ref{optimal g gz}).
 The black dashed lines are the contour lines, by which one can find that the asymptotic quadratic scaling behavior of QFI remains valid when the probe-ancilla coupling strengths deviate from their optimal values with a certain magnitude.
 In particular, when the transversal coupling strength is fixed, e.g., $g/\Delta_A=0.2$ and $0.4$, we have $F_Q/N^2\geq0.9$ in the regimes $0.19\leq g_z/\Delta_A\leq0.21$ and $0.39\leq g_z/\Delta_A\leq0.41$, respectively.
 When the transversal and longitudinal coupling strengths are balanced, e.g., $g_z/\Delta_A=g/\Delta_A\approx0.043$ and $0.24$, we have $F_Q/N^2\approx0.84$ and $0.98$, respectively.